microsoft/azurelinux/toolkit/docs/steamboat/building.md

 _Note: If you are on Mariner 2.0, you will need to build Parted 3.6 from source.
 You should be able to build and install using [this srpm](https://packages.microsoft.com/azurelinux/3.0/prod/base/srpms/Packages/p/parted-3.6-1.azl3.src.rpm) from PMC_

 ## Building an image
 Set up an AzureLinux 3 build environment with coal/experimental.
-When iterating on packages or images, call `sudo make clean-imagegen` b/w builds to ensure the imager's local repo stays up-to-date.
+When iterating on packages or images, call `sudo make clean-imagegen` between builds to ensure the imager's local repo stays up-to-date.
 ```
 # Setup the repo and clone the coal/experimental branch
 git clone git@github.com:microsoft/azurelinux.git